Mikescops/mysetup/README.md

 ### Notes to developers

 * Will be 'administrators' users having a `verified` value equal to `125`, AND the account with an email address and password as (`admin@admin.admin` / `adminadmin`) (which cannot be verified...).

+* If you want to bump vendor packages version :
+    1. Execute `$ composer update` during development
+    2. Run some tests
+    3. Commit the `composer.lock` changes
+    4. Deploy normally on the production with `$ bash bin/deployment.sh`

 * If you wanna add a translation for a foreign language, just add _default.po_ / _default.mo_ and _core.po_ / _core.mo_ files into `src/Locale/xx_XX/`, and authorize this new locale in `src/Application.php`.
 In order to extract the strings from the source code, and edit them with _Poedit_, just follow this scenario :